tidwall/pinhole/README.md

 ## Why does this exist?

 I needed a CPU based 3D rendering library with a very simple API for visualizing data structures.
-No bells or whistles, just clean lines and colid colors.
+No bells or whistles, just clean lines and solid colors.

 ## Getting Started